bb-io/Shopify/README.md

 ### Blogs

 - **List online store blogs** List all blogs in the online store
-- **Get online store blog content as HTML** Get content of a specific online store blog in HTML format
+- **Get online store blog content as HTML** Get content of a specific online store blog in HTML format.
+You can also specify `Include articles` to True to export all blog post's articles as well.
 - **Update online store blog content from HTML** Update content of a specific online store blog from HTML file

 ### Pages